huqedato/QAI-Rephraser/readme.md

 This project is licensed under MIT License.

 ## Disclaimer
 This extension uses GPT models and the output is dependent on the selected model.
-The developer are not responsible for the accuracy or content of the generated text.
+The developer is not responsible for the accuracy or content of the generated text.